By: Marilyn L. Davis

 Not only does calling yourself a writer mean you’re going to have to write, but you might be concerned that you’ll look foolish to friends and family if you announce that you’re now a writer.
 After all, they’ve known you all your life as husband/wife, son/daughter, co-worker/boss, but never as a writer.

 I’m still not entirely comfortable with calling myself a writer.
-I tend to think of all the greats that preceded me, and I pale in comparison, but I can feel comfortable with statements like, “I write for two blogs,” or “I’m the assistant editor at Two Drops of Ink.”
+I tend to think of all the greats that preceded me, and I pale in comparison, but I can feel comfortable with statements like, “I write for two blogs,” or “I’m the editor-in-chief at Two Drops of Ink and From Addict 2 Advocate.”

 One thing that has helped me is that I committed to having a post for Two Drops of Ink each week, and two for From Addict 2 Advocate.
 Those obligations help me retain focus and expectations.